THE THOMAS GROUP

-The Thomas Group (TTG) is a small, nurturing, educational setting for children presenting with social, emotional and psychological difficulties and has a quiet classroom dedicated to its own exclusive use on a separate site currently located at Camden Learning Centre (https://camdenlearning.org.uk/camden-learning-centre-clc).
-It is run in partnership with the Royal Free Hospital Children’s School and Camden School Inclusion Team.
-TTG Director is Margaret Moore.
+The Thomas Group (TTG) programme is a small, nurturing, educational setting for children presenting with social, emotional and psychological difficulties and has a quiet classroom dedicated to its own exclusive use on a separate site currently located at Camden Learning Centre (https://camdenlearning.org.uk/camden-learning-centre-clc).
+Our TTG Director is Margaret Moore.

 “There is no doubt that TTG saved my our granddaughter from falling out of education altogether.
 By reaching out as you did, you enabled her to start recognising her own potential and gave her the confidence to persevere.
 She is now pursuing her college course with enthusiasm."